KatherineMichel/portfolio/regular-blog-posts/til-100-days-of-code-version.md

 However, 100 Days of Code is largely self-guided, and at the beginning, I found myself having difficult settling into a routine.
 After a couple of weeks of feeling disorganized, I suddenly remembered the idea of a self-rewriting TIL.
 I had an ephiphany that I could create a TIL- 100 Days of Code version, to keep what I had worked on and learned from day to day organized.

-I felt super excited at the thought of creating my own TIL implementation, which is a good sign.
+I felt super excited at the thought of creating my own TIL implementation.
 What better sort of project could there be than to create a programmatic solution to my own problem?

 ## My TIL Requirements